boguh/BezierCurve/README.md

   2/ Launch your IDE application, then choose 'Open file' option

-  3/ From the previously unzipped folder, run the .py file
+  3/ From the previously unzipped folder, run the Bezier_vX file, where X is the version of the program

 You are free to use this program as you whant